An Industrial-Scale Sequential Recommender for LinkedIn Feed Ranking: -- Experiments and offline results

 \subsection{RoPE vs Learned absolute embeddings.}

 As mentioned in Section~\ref{sec:transformer-arch}, we use rotary positional embeddings (RoPE)~\cite{su2024roformer} to encode token positions.
 Prior to RoPE, we experimented with additive learned absolute position embeddings, where each token at absolute sequence index $t$ is assigned a learned vector $p_t$ and the transformer input is formed as $x_t + p_t$.
-In our setting, learned absolute embeddings resulted in unstable average prediction scores during training.
-We describe this issue in more detail in Appendix~\ref{sec:score-instability}.
-To mitigate this issue, we replace learned absolute embeddings with RoPE, which encodes position through a shared, deterministic rotation applied to $(Q,K)$, generating $(Q_{r}, K_{r})$, rather than a learned lookup table over absolute indices.
-The rotation is done equally for a Feed item token and its corresponding action token, assigning them the same position in the sequence.
-We find that RoPE improves score stability, keeping a coefficient of variation for average predicted scores around 1\%, and also yields metric gains (e.g., +0.20\% Long Dwell AUC) over learned absolute position embeddings.
+In our setting, learned absolute embeddings resulted in unstable average prediction scores during training which is undesirable.
+To mitigate this, we replace learned absolute embeddings with RoPE, which encodes position through a shared, deterministic rotation applied to $(Q,K)$, generating $(Q_{r}, K_{r})$, rather than a learned lookup table over absolute indices.
+We find that RoPE improves score stability, keeping a coefficient of variation for average predicted scores around 1\%, and also yields metric gains over learned absolute position embeddings, as shown in Table~\ref{tab:app-arch-ablations}.